ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+I1 updating of a person&#x27;s faults,
+.t rey don&#x27;t forget your own;
+Remon ber tboae with homes of glaea
+Shcu: 3 seldom throw a stone.
+If we have nothing elue to do
-k of thoee who *iu,
+But thlk of thoee who *iu,
 &#x27;Tie better wo commence at home,
 And from that point begin.
 We have no right to judge a man